-The Forest Preserve District of Will County has five dog parks throughout the county.
+The Forest Preserve District of Will County has six dog parks throughout the county.
 All parks provide fenced areas that allow dogs to run and play without a leash.
 Visiting our dog parks is the perfect way to give your dog the exercise and socialization that it needs.
 A permit is required to enter the dog parks.
-Once a permit is obtained, you and your dog will have access to all six parks.
-Each park, except Hammel Woods, includes separate areas for small dogs (under 35 lbs.) and large dogs.
+Once a permit is obtained, you and your dog will have access to all parks.
+All dog parks include separate areas for small dogs (35 lbs. or less) and large dogs.

 The District offers dog parks at the following Will County forest preserve locations: